Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics_SARS-CoV2.rst

 3. Discuss how differences in the length of the genes would impact your results.
 What do you need to do to account for gene length differences?

 .. code-block:: bash

+Provide your answers and code for points 1-3 above in a document named "Homework_week6.txt" in your homework directory (in your home folder). **DO NOT COPY PASTE THE WORK OF OTHERS.**

 ..
   # How long are the sequences (on average)?